ericom-gideon/docs/docs/reference/support-policy.md

 #### Tickets
 Support issues can be submitted 24x7 via our ticketing system.
 These tickets will be answered ASAP and in order during business hours.
 During non-business hours (weekends and holidays) tickets are triaged and monitored for wider platform/infrastructure issues.

-When submitting tickets for app issues, please put in as much information as you can, such as app name (or app ID if you know it), what steps you took to try to troubleshoot, what logs you checked, and most importantly whether or not we can redeploy your app.
+When submitting tickets for app issues, please put in as much information as you can, such as server name, what steps you took to try to troubleshoot, what logs you checked etc.

 Don't know how to log a ticket?
 Check it out [here](http://help.ninefold.com/reference/faq/#how-do-i-log-a-support-ticket).

 #### Chat
 Livechat is a very convenient way to get simple questions answered, whether it be platform related or sales related.
-Support engineers are available usually from 8am US PST to 2am US PST for general support & sales enquiries.
+Technical support are available usually from 8am to 10pm AEST for general support & sales enquiries.
 When available, a "Chat with us" option is available on the ninefold.com domain.

 Please know that we'll do everything we can to help over chat, but sometimes a ticket will help us save you time and allow us to keep track of what's going on.
 Feel free to ask away on chat and we'll let you know if a ticket makes more sense.